-T

-1. INTRODUCTION

-Requirements for characteristics based on a response to an external factor Terms Describing the Response of Plants to Pests, Pathogens or Abiotic Stresses Terminolog Disease Resistance (Definition of the Terms Describing the Reaction of Plants to Pests or

-Pathogens and to Abiotic Stresses)

-1.2.1 Preamble

-1.2.2 Definitions

-1.2.2.1 Biotic factors (pest or pathogen)

-1.2.2.2 Abiotic factors (e.g. chemical, temperature)

-.3 Possible use of gene-specific molecular markers as predictors of traditional characteristics •••••

-2. DISEASE RESISTANCE , .

-.1 Introduction

-.2 Criteria for use of disease resistance characteristics

-2.2.1 Results from a given genotype or combination of genotypes (see Table 1 (a))

-2.2.2 Is sufficiently consistent and repeatable in a particular environment (see Table 1(b))

-2.2.3 Exhibits sufficient variation between varieties to be able to establish distinctness (see Table 1 (c))

-2.2.4 Is capable of precise definition and recognition (see Table 1 (d))

-2.2.5 Allows uniformity requirements to be fulfilled (see Table 1 (e))

-2.2.6 Additional points for consideration

-(i) quarantine regulations

-(ii) the costs involved in disease resistance testing

-.3 Developing characteristics for disease resistance

-2.3.1 Qualitative characteristics

-2.3.2 Quantitative characteristics

-.4 Explanations for disease resistance characteristics in Test Guidelines 1

-3. Insect Resistance 1

-.1 Developing characteristics for disease resistance

-2 Example of Corn borer (Ostrinia nubilalis (Hübner)) resistance in maize varieties

-Example of convolution (Ostrina nabilitis (Indone)) resistance in marge varieties: Example of resistance to Therioaphis maculate in Lucerne (UPOV Test Guidelines: TG/6/5)

-Example of resistance to colonization by Aphis gossypii in Melon (UPOV Test Guidelines: TG/104/5)

-.5 Explanations for insect resistance characteristics in Test Guidelines

-4 CHEMICAL RESPONSE

-4.

-.1 Introduction

-.2 Herbicides

-4.2.1 Herbicide Tolerant Varieties

-4.2.2 Case Study on the Use of Herbicide Tolerance as a Characteristic in the DUS Examination 1

-4 Explanations for chemical response characteristics in Test Guidelines

-[5 FROST TOLERANCE] 1

-EC ION II.
-CHEMICAL CONSTITUENTS: PROTEIN ELECTROPHORESIS 1

-EC' ON III.
-EXAMINATION OF COMBINED CHARACTERISTICS USING IMAGE

-ANALYSIS

-1. INTRODUCTION 1

-2. COMBINED CHARACTERISTICS 1

-3. GUIDANCE ON THE USE OF IMAGE ANALYSIS
+SEC ON I. DEVELOPMENT OF CHARACTERISTICS BASED ON A RESPONSE TO AN EXTERNAL FACTOR 3 1.
+INTRODUCTION 3 1 Requirements for characteristics based on a response to an external factor 2 Terms Describing the Response of Plants to Pests, Pathogens or Abiotic Stresses Terminology in Disease Resistance (Definition of the Terms Describing the Reaction of Plants to Pests or Pathogens and to Abiotic Stresses) 1.2.1 Preamble 1.2.2 Definitions 1.2.2.2 Abiotic factors (e.g. chemical, temperature) 6 3 Possible use of gene-specific molecular markers as predictors of traditional characteristics 2.
+DISEASE RESISTANCE 8 1 Introduction 8 2 Criteria for use of disease resistance characteristics 2.2.1 Results from a given genotype or combination of genotypes (see Table 1 (a)) 8 2.2.2 Is sufficiently consistent and repeatable in a particular environment (see Table 1 (b)) 2.2.3 Exhibits sufficient variation between varieties to be able to establish distinctness (see Table 1 (c))2.2.4 Is capable of precise definition and recognition (see Table 1 (d)) 2.2.4 Is capable of precise definition and recognition (see Table 1 (d)).2.2.5 Allows uniformity requirements to be fulfilled (see Table 1 (e)).
+2.2.6 Additional points for consideration (i) the availability of reliable inoculum and host differential set (ii) quarantine regulations (iii) technical requirements 3 Developing characteristics for disease resistance 2.3.1 Qualitative characteristics 10 2.3.2 Quantitative characteristics 10 4 Explanations for disease resistance characteristics in Test Guidelines 12 3.
+INSECT RESISTANCE 13 1 Developing characteristics for insect resistance 13 2 Example of Corn borer (Ostrinia nubilalis (Hübner)) resistance in maize varieties 13 3 Example of resistance to Therioaphis maculate in Lucerne (UPOV Test Guidelines: TG/6/5) 13 4 Example of resistance to colonization by Aphis gossypii in Melon (UPOV Test Guidelines: TG/104/5) 14 5 Explanations for insect resistance characteristics in Test Guidelines 4.
+CHEMICAL RESPONSE 1 Introduction 2 Herbicides 15 4.2.1 Herbicide Tolerant Varieties 4.2.2 Case Study on the Use of Herbicide Tolerance as a Characteristic in the DUS Examination 3 Plant Growth Regulators 4 Explanations for chemical response characteristics in Test Guidelines [5 FROST TOLERANCE] 17 SEC ON II.
+CHEMICAL CONSTITUENTS: PROTEIN ELECTROPHORESIS 18 SEC ON III.
+EXAMINATION OF CHARACTERISTICS USING IMAGE ANALYSIS 19 1.
+INTRODUCTION 19 2.
+COMBINED CHARACTERISTICS 19 3.
+GUIDANCE ON THE USE OF IMAGE ANALYSIS 19